 The sun could also travel across the sky pulled by a horse like in the images of the razors.
 The famous sun chariot found in Trundholm, Denmark shows a gold-coated disc decorated with spirals and a horse on wheels dragging the sun.
-The backside of the disc is dark and not gilded so it’s been stated that the front side is the dayside and the other side is the night.
+The backside of the disc is dark and not gilded so it may be that the front side represents day and the other side is the night.

 Much later sources tell about the sun goddess Sól or Sunna who drives in her chariot across the sky pulled by horses.
 Because in the Bronze Age Scandinavia they didn’t know how to read or write all we know about their beliefs is based on the images, objects and constructions.
 The names of the gods are not known.
-However, it is likely that the gods of the Iron Age Scandinavian religion are inherited from the Bronze Age.
+However, the gods of the Iron Age Scandinavian religion likely have origin in the Bronze Age.

 The sun goddess

 The sun cult was a cult of fertility.
 In the Scandinavian rock carvings, the men holding axes and pictured with the sun symbols seem to have an erection.
 A sword or a spear pierce the sun symbol in some cases.
 For example, in this kind of connection, the solar symbol seems to be a feminine symbol.

 The common symbols in the Bronze Age, a sword and a spear represent deities that have later become Freyr and Odin.
 But to which deity the solar symbol belonged to?
 Maria Kvilhaug and Lan Wang have suggested that the fertility and war goddess Freyja (and also her brother Freyr) would be the successors of this sun deity.
 Read more about it here: